-An affidavit is a legal document used in court proceedings, and for other purposes authorised by law.
+An affidavit is a legal document used in court and tribunal proceedings, and for other purposes authorised by law.
 It is made by one person (called the deponent) in the presence of an authorised affidavit taker.

 This page explains the process of making an affidavit, and has information for authorised affidavit takers.